SaiSriyaGottipati/assugnment2-gottipati/README.md

 ***
 ## NEAREST AIRPORT ##
-airport that is closest to domino's is **Rajiv gandhi international airport** from airport u can directly book a cab or take a bus which entres into the city then take the **flyover** to reach domino's
+airport that is closest to domino's is **Rajiv gandhi international airport** from airport u can directly book a cab then go on nehru outer ring next take the PV narsimhaRAO FLYOVER after at the end of flyover take the u-turn stay towards left lane go straight to reach tasty **Domino's**

 ## FOOD ITEMS ##
 * pani puri